pygame/pygame/docs/reST/tut/MoveIt.rst

 There you have it.
 This is all the code that is needed to smoothly animate an object across the screen.
 We can even use a pretty background character.
-Another benefit of doing the background this way, the image for the player can have transparancy or cutout sections and it will still draw correctly over the background (a free bonus).
+Another benefit of doing the background this way, the image for the player can have transparency or cutout sections and it will still draw correctly over the background (a free bonus).

 We also throw in a call to pygame.time.delay() at the end of our loop above.